MWatty/hike_ireland/README.md

 * Label / Placeholder on the search bar was not fitting on screens below 320px created media query to remove label/placeholder.

-* Social media links did not open in a new tab when tested
+* Footer social media links were not opening in a new tab, this was fixed using `target="_blank"`

 ### Features Tested

 #### Navigation Bar

-* "Hike Ireland" acts as a home button throughout together with the home button, both funcitonining as expected.
+* "Hike Ireland" acts as a home button throughout together with the home button, both functioning as expected.
 * Both the log in and registration links are acting as expected.
-* Once logged in / registered the links in the vavigatiown bar are fully functinal and direct the user accordingly.]\
+* Once logged in / registered the links in the navigatiown bar are fully functional and direct the user accordingly.
-* The log out function is operating as exptcted.
+* The log out function is operating as expected.

 #### Search Bar